 Neighbors Educated Together (NET)

 Neighbors Educated Together (NET) is a distinct LLC at Texas Woman's University.
 NET offers first year students the opportunity to take courses together while residing in a clustered living environment in the residence hall.
 Upper class students, who are NET alumna, serve as the RAs (resident assistants) and PAs (peer advisors) for the communities.
-The RAs and PAs live on the floors with NET students in Stark or Guinn Hall, providing valuable resources and assistance to the residents in the community.
+The RAs and PAs live on the floors with NET students in Guinn Hall, providing valuable resources and assistance to the residents in the community.

 Premiere faculty from Biology, Chemistry, English, History and Government, Psychology, Math and Women's Studies work directly with NET students, both residential and commuter, inside and outside the classroom.
 Participants in NET are enrolled in the same classes and participate in social and academic groups.